snownontrace/snownontrace.github.io/repp-assisted-plasmid-design.md

   repp add database -n lab -c 0.0 lab-plasmid-collection
   ```

-  Note that adding sequence database is a one-time operation that stores the database files in a hidden directory (On Mac, they are in "~/.repp/dbs").
+Note that adding sequence database is a one-time operation that stores the database files in a hidden directory.
+Adding a new directory to a database with the same name(e.g., -n lab) will overwrite it.
+  * On Mac, they are in "~/.repp/dbs".
+  * On Windows, they are in "C:/users/username/.repp/dbs".

 * It is optional to have a primer database, but it is good practice to have an organized local collection for re-using primers.
 In the repp_test example, the primer database is called "primer_database.csv", which has two columns, "primer_id" and "sequence":